Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-Table~A2 presents the best-fit spectral model parameters and their 90\% confidence intervals, obtained by exploring the complete parameter space through MCMC.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] = 18.0_{-0.3}^{+1.5}$, $A_{\rm Fe} \le 0.8$, $a^{\ast}=0.85_{-0.063}^{+0.059}$, and $\theta^{\circ}=41_{-5}^{+4}$, respectively.
-The temperature of the hot corona is estimated to be $kT_{\rm e}=29_{-4}^{+4}$\keV{}.
+\end{linenomath} Table~\ref{table_output_parameters} presents the best-fit spectral model parameters and their 90\% confidence intervals, obtained by exploring the complete parameter space through MCMC.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] =19.0_{-0.2}^{+0.2}$, $A_{\rm Fe}=1.5_{-0.4}^{+0.7}$, $a^{\ast}=0.978_{-0.024}^{+0.016}$, and $\theta\le 24$~degree, respectively.
+The lower limit of the hot coronal temperature is measured to be 118\keV{}.
 Through joint \xmm{}/\nustar{} spectroscopy, we can constrain the disk density for which only an upper limit was calculated by JJ19's \xmm{} spectral modeling alone.
-We also show that the Bayesian analysis strongly supports the higher-density disk over the canonical disk reflection model with $\Delta {\rm DIC}>10$.
+The Bayesian analysis strongly supports the higher-density disk against the canonical disk reflection model with $\Delta {\rm DIC}>10$.